How small businesses should brace for bad weather

-From blizzards that deposit a foot and a half of snow to devastating hurricanes that destroy entire communities in their wake, it’s clear that weather is one thing we haven't been able to control.
+From blizzards that deposit a foot and a half of snow to devastating hurricanes that destroy entire communities, it’s clear that weather is one thing we haven't been able to control.

 But thankfully, inclement – and even dangerous – weather can be prepared for, though it can’t be avoided entirely.
 The key is to remember that it can happen to anyone; even if a natural disaster has not affected you, your business, and your loved ones, disaster can still strike when you least expect it.

 What are the effects of natural disasters on businesses?

 Before we cover how to prepare for natural disasters, let's take a look at the three areas most vulnerable to natural disasters: capital, assets, and personnel.

 Because assets are often tangible and physical (think inventory, real estate, equipment, or raw material) they're particularly vulnerable to the wide-reaching havoc of Mother Nature.
 From warehouse floods to collapsed roofs, there are countless ways to incur asset damage beyond depreciation.

 To compound matters, small businesses may not be able to spread out their assets over multiple locations.
 In order to save money and make operations smoother, smaller enterprises may choose to concentrate assets in a single, centralized location.
 Though this is good operational practice, it's poor preparation for a storm.